4nologue: bXd

-bXd (Born Never Die) is a Thai pop girl group that debuted in January 2023 with "Just Dance" as a debut song.
+bXd (Born Never Die) was a Thai pop girl group that debuted in January 2023 with "Just Dance" as a debut song.
 Before that, at OCTOPOP 2022, they were introduced as one of the new groups under 4NOLOGUE.
 Their social media opened at the same time, including the video introducing the group.
-This group has 5 members; all of them were a trainees since 2020.
+This group had 5 members; all of them were a trainees since 2020.
+The members were: Charisar Oldham (Chari), Chawanluk Kungwankiatichai (Amy), Natchanok Phungtham (MiUMiU), Rinrada Sinchai (Primy) and Saruda Srinarong (S.NY).
+The group was disbanded after 4nologue announced the decision to terminate the contracts of all members on 29 February 2024.